-Unfortunately, the BEACH Act has fallen victim to the budget wars that have been ongoing on Capitol Hill over the last four years.
-Each year the President’s Administration has proposed to eliminate all funding for the EPA BEACH Grants program, and with it, the intended motivation for coastal states to comply with EPA’s recommended national water quality criteria and public notification procedures.
-Fortunately, we have been able to count on ocean champions in Congress to restore funding for this critical public health program over the last three years, because they can clearly see the great need for the program and what a wise investment it is.
-You can download the letters signed this past week by 25 members of the Senate and 26 House Representatives to request continued funding for the BEACH Act in the FY 2016 budget that Congress is currently working on for next year.
+Unfortunately, the BEACH Act has fallen victim to the budget wars that have been ongoing on Capitol Hill over the last several years.
+For the last eight years, the President’s Administration has proposed to eliminate all funding for the EPA BEACH Grants program, and with it, the intended motivation for coastal states to comply with EPA’s recommended national water quality criteria and public notification procedures.
+Fortunately, we have been able to count on ocean champions in Congress to protect continued funding for this critical public health program, because they can clearly see the great need for the program and what a wise investment it is.
+You can download the letters signed by supportive members of the Senate and House of Representatives to request continued funding for the BEACH Act in the FY 2020 budget in this campaign update.

-Through the BEACH Act grant program, a small federal investment of less than $10 million ($9.5 million in 2015) is shared between 35 coastal states to protect the health of 100 million US beach-goers.
-What’s more, beach programs help protect public confidence in clean beaches that drive tourism and recreation economies in coastal counties that are worth nearly $90 billion nation-wide and support more than 69 million jobs.
+Through the BEACH Act grant program, a small federal investment of just under $10 million ($9.549 million in 2019) is shared between 35 coastal states to protect the health of over 100 million US beach-goers.
+What’s more, beach programs help protect public confidence in clean beaches that drive tourism and recreation economies in coastal counties that are worth over $115 billion nation-wide and support more than 2.3 million jobs.

 It just makes sense.
-This relatively modest $9.5 million appropriation to ensure protection of our health and coastal resources seems like the deal of the century!
+This relatively small appropriation to ensure protection of our health and coastal resources seems like the deal of the century!